marian13/convenient_service/BACKLOG.md

 - [amazing_print](https://github.com/awesome-print/awesome_print) has the same issues with Ruby 3 as [awesome_print](https://github.com/awesome-print/awesome_print).

-- Leave a note about minimal [amazing_print](https://github.com/awesome-print/awesome_print) version that has no issues with Ruby 3 in the user docs.
+- Leave a note about the minimal [amazing_print](https://github.com/awesome-print/awesome_print) version that has no issues with Ruby 3 in the user docs.

-- Use `AwesomePrintInspect` as a example.
+- Use `AwesomePrintInspect` as an example.

   ```ruby
   module ConvenientService